voluntadpear/homepage/blog/comparing-react-hooks-with-vue-composition-api.md

 }
 ```

 React internally keeps track of all the hooks we are using in our component.
-In this example we are using four hooks.
+In this example, we are using four hooks.
 Notice how the first `useEffect` invocation is done conditionally, and since on the first render the `name` state variable will be assigned the default value of `'Mary'` the condition will be evaluated to `true` and React will know that it needs to keep track of all of these four hooks in order.
 But what happens if on another render `name` is empty?
-Well, in that case React won't know what to return on the second `useState` hook call 😱.
+Well, in that case, React won't know what to return on the second `useState` hook call 😱.
 To avoid this and other issues, there is an [ESLint plugin](https://www.npmjs.com/package/eslint-plugin-react-hooks) that is strongly recommended when working with React Hooks and is included by default with [Create React App](https://github.com/facebook/create-react-app).

 What if we just want to run the effect if `name` is not empty then?
 We can simply move it inside the `useEffect` callback: